Dewiliaa/FSDP_Team3/README.md

 - Devices in Groups are stored as data in DynamoDB, fetched for displaying on screen
 - Select groups button to select groups to display an ad to

+#### Garrett
+- Assistance in allowing the ability to show ads
+- Resize ads that are displayed properly